Front Page: Tieto Traficom

 N.B: For most up-to-date information on bird strikes, change language selection to Finnish.

-According to statistics, in 2013–2023, bird strikes in Finland occurred most frequently in July and August, especially between 7 and 8 a.m.
-More than half of the strikes occurred during approach or landing, and most often the aircraft was hit by a small bird.
-The exact species of bird is not usually reported, but most often it was a swallow or a seagull.
-The statistics for 2024 on the times and species of strikes were also quite similar to previous years.
+According to statistics, in the years 2016–2025, bird strikes occurred in Finland mostly in July–August (abroad in June–July), especially in the morning between 7–8 am.
+Over half of the strikes occurred during approach or landing, and most often a small-sized bird hit the aircraft.
+The exact bird species is usually not reported, but most often it has been a swallow or a gull.

 Interactive report